-As a kitchen designer with CliqStudios, I have the benefit of working with a diverse range of clients that are looking to incorporate the richness of their heritage into their home.
+As a CliqStudios designer, I have the benefit of working with a diverse range of clients.
+Moreover, most of these clients are looking to incorporate their rich heritage into their home.
 Through working many years in the business, I have learned that a kitchen does not have to be extravagant and expensive to be a warm, welcoming gathering space that expresses the deep richness of family culture.

 I had the pleasure of working on such a project with a family from New Jersey.
 Ismail contacted me looking to put together a new kitchen design for his wife.
 It was a modest-sized kitchen renovation.
 Surprisingly, this was a DIY project, and Ismail was acting as both the general contractor and installer.

 Initially, Ismail vacillated between the Painted White, dark wood stain and medium wood stain colors for the cabinetry.
 Ultimately, he landed on medium wood stain, which complemented the warm, soft tones of the other materials he selected.
 The door style was the Rockford, which is a timeless choice that fits the contemporary look Ismail desired.

 The kitchen needed to be functional while, at the same time, maintaining a warm and pleasing atmosphere.
 Ismail made it clear that efficiency and ease of use were a priority for the space.
 His wife spends a great amount of time in the kitchen preparing meals for her family, so it was important that the flow was right and all the necessities were within reach.
 The space wasn’t large, but staying on-budget was a concern.